medunn626/Monthly-Budget/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Auth service
+Created the Auth Service to interact with the GA provided template.
+Auth actions retrieve the api from environment.

+1. Add service to handle Authentication requests
+  1. signIn- Takes email: string and password: string from the calling component.
+Creates the hash for credentials to use in the sign-in action.
+Subscribes to response to save the user as this.user(auth.user)
+  2. signUp- Takes email: string, password: string and password_confirmation: string from component.
+  3. signOut- Takes no arguments.
+Uses the existing token and processes delete action.
+  4. changePassword- Takes oldPassword: string and newPassword: string from component.
+Takes token from authenticated user and sends patch request to server.
+Subscribe console logs